IvS-KULeuven/ComboCode/Manual.md

 Some of the folders contain data and files that must be provided for you by either the authors of MCMax or GASTRoNOoM, or by other users.
 These include (given by their path keys in Path.dat):

 <ol>
 <li>ivsdata -- Data required by the cc.ivs module.
-They are available <a href="http://ster.kuleuven.be/~robinl/cc/ivsdata.tar.gz"> here</a> for download.
+They are available <a href="http://ster.kuleuven.be/~robinl/cc/ivsdata.tar.gz"> here</a> for download (but you likely already downloaded these when installing the requirements of ComboCode).
 These should not be changed by the user.</li>
 <li>atm -- Medium-resolution spectra of model stellar atmospheres.
 These are included as a subfolder of the ivsdata and the path should be adjusted accordingly.</li>
 <li>gdata -- Data required by GASTRoNOoM, including collision rates and spectroscopic descriptions of the molecules, and the default dust opacity profile.
 These can be changed depending on user-specific needs but should only be done in dialogue with L. Decin.
 A set of molecules is available <a href="http://ster.kuleuven.be/~robinl/cc/GASTRoNOoM_data.zip">here</a>.
 Contact R. Lombaert or L. Decin for literature references or additional molecular species.</li>
 <li>mobs -- Observation output files defining the settings for ray tracing of the spectra, visibilities, etc. These can be changed by the user at will.
 Example observation output files are available <a href="http://ster.kuleuven.be/~robinl/cc/Observation_Files.tar.gz">here</a>.
 Instructions on the use of these files is available at the <a href="https://sites.google.com/site/manualmcmax/project-definition">MCMax home page</a>.</li>